 The generic circle or square.
-These brush-tips are generate by Krita through certain parameters.
+These brush tips are generated by Krita through certain parameters.

-First, there’s three mask-types, with each the circle and square shape:
+First, there are three mask-types, with each the circle and square shape:

-This one’s fade is controled by a curve!
+This one’s fade is controlled by a curve!

 This one uses the gaussian algorithm to determine the fade.
 Out of the three auto brushes, this is the slowest.

 The pixel size of the brush.

 this sets the softness of the brush.
 You can click the chain-symbol to lock and unlock these settings.
 Fade has a different effect per mask-type, so don’t be alarmed if it looks strange, perhaps you have the wrong mask-type.